Paul Blake (theatre): Early life

 Blake grew up in the Bronx, NY and graduated from the High School of Music & Art in 1958 and the City College of New York in 1962.
 At City College, he was voted President of his class and delivered a commencement address to his graduating classmates at Lewishon Stadium.

 Early career

 Blake began his professional career as an actor, making his debut in 1963 in the Off-Broadway revue, Tour De Four.

-After a series of disappointing Off-Broadway outings as a performer, he began directing, soon landing at San Francisco’s American Conservatory Theater (ACT), then under the leadership of its founder Bill Ball.
-Blake spent five years, from 1972 to 1977, at ACT, serving as head of its acting program while simultaneously directing shows both on its main stage and in its black-box theatre, including the first professional production by Tony Award-winning playwright Mark Medoff, and a production of Noel Coward’s Tonight at 8.30.
+After a series of disappointing Off-Broadway outings as a performer, he began directing, soon landing at San Francisco's American Conservatory Theater (ACT), then under the leadership of its founder Bill Ball.
+Blake spent five years, from 1972 to 1977, at ACT, serving as head of its acting program while simultaneously directing shows both on its main stage and in its black-box theatre, including the first professional production by Tony Award-winning playwright Mark Medoff, and a production of Noël Coward's Tonight at 8.30.